Prospo Logo

 1. Open the client's profile

-2. Click Financial Modelling to go to the modelling page
+2. Click Financial Modelling

 3. In the right panel, select the Assets & Liabilities tab